-As of June 30, 2013, there are approximately 1,700 towers where the land under the tower is owned by an affiliate for which the Company recognizes rent expense paid to the affiliate.
+As of September 30, 2013, there were approximately 1,700 towers where the land under the tower is owned by an affiliate for which the Company recognizes rent expense paid to the affiliate.
 Additionally, the Company receives rent revenue from affiliates for land owned by the Company that affiliates have towers on.

-For the six months ended June 30, 2012, the Company recorded interest expense and amortization of deferred financing costs of approximately \$9.0 million with respect to the portion of the 7.75% Secured Notes previously outstanding with CCIC, inclusive of \$35.5 million of principal amount purchased by CCIC in the first six months of 2012.
+For the nine months ended September 30, 2012, the Company recorded interest expense and amortization of deferred financing costs of approximately \$13.4 million with respect to the portion of the 7.75% Secured Notes previously outstanding with CCIC, inclusive of \$35.5 million of principal amount purchased by CCIC in the first nine months of 2012.

 The Company recorded net equity distributions reflecting net distributions to its member and ultimately other subsidiaries of CCIC.
 Cash on-hand above the amount that is required by the Management Agreement has and is expected to continue to be distributed to the Company's member and ultimately other subsidiaries of CCIC.
+CCUSA arranges for the payment of all operating expenses and the funding of all capital expenditures out of funds maintained on our behalf.
+We are responsible for funding our operating accounts or reimbursing CCUSA for any expenses it advances on our behalf, and CCUSA has no obligation to incur or authorize any operating expense or capital expenditure that cannot or will not be paid out of funds we generate.
 See note 5 for a discussion of the equity contribution related to income taxes.